normiedanger/dolphSol-Improvement-Macro/README.md

   - After downloading, extract the ZIP file to your desired directory
   - You can now run dolphSol through the Main.ahk file in the folder

+## Running the Macro
+  - You can run the PYTHON macro by opening "macro.bat".
+  - You can run the AUTOHOTKEY macro by opening "Main.ahk".

 ## Features
 Noteab's Macro has a couple of different features it is capable of.
 These include: